prajilk/CRUD-operation-frontend/README.md

    ```bash
    yarn dev
    ```
-2.The development server will compile the app and open it in your default browser.
+2. The development server will compile the app and open it in your default browser.
 If it doesn't open automatically, you can access it at http://localhost:5173/ or another port specified in the terminal.